5 reasons your pension scheme would be better off in a DB master trust - investment

 Reason # 1 – Generate higher, more stable investment returns

-One of the key challenges facing smaller DB pension funds is the lack of access to the same range of investment opportunities as their larger equivalents.
-While larger schemes benefit from accessing best-in-class managers and funds, smaller schemes struggle to meet minimum investment requirements, or the higher costs associated with the latest innovations and asset classes.
+One of the key challenges facing many DB pension funds is the lack of access to the same range of investment opportunities as their larger equivalents.
+While larger schemes benefit from accessing best-in-class managers and funds, many schemes struggle to meet minimum investment requirements, or the higher costs associated with the latest innovations and asset classes.

 1. Access to a wider range of investment opportunities

-Having a larger pool of assets means master trusts can access top performing funds and investment managers.
-This includes assets such as private debt and infrastructure which smaller schemes are typically unable to afford or access on a standalone basis
+Having a larger pool of assets means master trusts can access a wider range of asset classes that deliver the prospect of higher returns.
+This includes assets such as private debt and infrastructure which smaller schemes are typically unable to afford or access on a standalone basis.

 2. Ability to implement a more sophisticated, capital efficient strategy